-Service animals on campus must do the following:
+Service animals on campus must:

-- 1. Meet all requirements for the presence of animals in public places (vaccinations, licensure, ID tags, etc.) mandated by state or local ordinance. - 2.
-Be Healthy: The animal must be in good health. - 3.
-Be Under Control of Partner: The person with a disability must be in full control of the animal at all times.
-Reasonable behavior is required from service animals while on campus. - 4.
-The partner must follow local ordinances in cleaning up after the animal defecates.
-Partners who are not physically able to pick up and dispose of feces are responsible for making necessary arrangements for assistance.
+- Meet all requirements for the presence of animals in public places (vaccinations, licensure, ID tags, etc.) mandated by state or local ordinance. - Be healthy: The animal must be in good health. - Be under control of partner: The person with a disability must be in full control of the animal at all times.
+Reasonable behavior is required from service animals while on campus.

+The partner is required to clean up the waste of their service animal in accordance with local ordinances.
+Partners who are not physically able to pick up and dispose of waste are responsible for making necessary arrangements for assistance.